October 6, 2016

 Medicare beneficiaries in West Virginia may have several Medicare coverage options.
-Find out about Original Medicare, Part A and Part B, and private Medicare coverage available from insurance companies in West Virginia.
+Find out about Original Medicare, Part A and Part B, and Medicare plan options available from insurance companies in West Virginia.

 Original Medicare refers to Medicare Part A (hospital insurance) and Part B (medical insurance).
 Medicare Part A includes inpatient services in hospitals and skilled nursing facilities, limited home health services in certain situations, and hospice care.
-Medicare Part B covers services and items including doctor visits, diabetic supplies, flu shots and other preventive services, and other medically necessary services and items.
+Medicare Part B may cover services and items including doctor visits, diabetic supplies, flu shots and other preventive services, and other medically necessary services and items.
 Some limitations and restrictions apply; for example, your care typically must be delivered by a provider that accepts Medicare assignment.

 To apply for Medicare Part A and Part B, you can contact Social Security:

 If you get Railroad Retirement Board (RRB) benefits, call the RRB to apply for Medicare.
 Dial 1-877-772-5772 (TTY users, call 1-312-751-4701) Monday through Friday, from 9AM to 3:30PM.